HMPNK/HANNO/README.md

 bed12ToGTF.awk file.bed12 > file.gtf
 bed12ToGTF_addscore.awk file.bed12 > file.gtf # here the score field of CDS will be the total length of the ORF
 ```
+# Functional annotations for all transcripts with assigned CDS are in tables:
+out.emapper.annotations -> all EGGNOG annotations
+out.emapper.annotations.xlsx -> same as above in Excel format
+final_description.txt -> gathered information from EGGNOG and LAST agianst protein database to populate the bed12 name fields

+# annotated bed12 output:
+final.all.eggnog.bed12 -> all transcripts with eggnog annotations (eggnog results are more reliable than last, but also fewer annotatted transcripts)
+final.all.last.bed12 ->  all transcripts with annotations from protein database (no score/evalue cut-off values below score 200 to be treated with care!), gene symbols are taken from eggnog
+final.best.eggnog.bed12 -> one transcripts per gene (longest Orf) with eggnog annotations
+final.best.last.bed12 -> one transcripts per gene (longest Orf) with with annotations from protein database (no score/evalue cut-off values below score 200 to be treated with care!), gene symbols are taken from eggnog